Dpdl-io/DpdlEngine/doc/Dpdl_documentation.md

 ## Dpdl scripting language

-The Dpdl script location by default is configured to be './DpdlLibs/'.
-This can be changed in the 'DpdlEngine.ini' (can be changed only in registered version)

 ### Features:

 * Types supported **`int`** **`byte`** **`float`** **`double`** **`long`** **`string`** **`bool`** **`array[]`** **`var`** **`object`** **`struct`** **`enum`**